QihaoTom/KeepLearningEnglish/DailyBasis.md

-# Learning English from NPR News， morning edition
+# Learning English from NPR News，Morning Edition
 ### July 8.2020 | +30 vocabulary
 > A. The Trump adminsitration is taking action this week that will affect students from kindergarten all the way through graduate school
 * **is 1.revoking (*recalling or rescinding*) visas** for international students